-Steam's Winter Sale is available until January 5
+Steam's 'Winter Sale' is available until January 5

-Now through January 5th at 1pm ET, you’ll be able to save money on top games for PC including Deathloop, Battlefield 2042, and Hades.
+From now through January 5th at 1pm ET/10am PT, you’ll be able to save money on top games for PC including Deathloop, Battlefield 2042, and Hades.

-Here are some of the notable games on sale below:
+Below are some of the notable games included in the sale:

 - Deathloop: now $39.99, was $79.99